Last updated Sept. 7, 2020

 The Wife of Sultan Muhammad V

 History does not record the name of the wife of Muhammad V; only her descent from Prince Ismail, a brother of Sultan Yusuf I. No brothers or sisters are recorded for her.
 The relationship between her uncle and father fractured when Yusuf imprisoned Ismail for some unknown act of treason.
 Later, when Muhammad V ascended the throne, he released his uncle and married his cousin.
 What must this marriage have been like?
 That was the premise for Sultana: The Bride Price; what would this couple have endured in such a marriage when both had no reason to trust each other based on the history of their fathers?
 Even if there was no trust in the relationship between Muhammad and his wife, there was duty.
-She bore him his first son and eventual successor, Abdul Hajjaj Yusuf.
+She bore him his first son and eventual successor, Abdul Hajjaj Yusuf around AD 1356.

 When the coup occurred in AD 1359, for some reason, the wife of Muhammad V stayed behind in Granada with her father.
 For a significant period, she remained separated from her first spouse, only to marry his brother, the usurper Ismail.
 Ibn Al-Khatib provides the primary account of the period; was there a reason why Muhammad V’s chronicler chose not to reveal the name of his master’s wife?
 Ibn al-Khatib would have known it.
 There is a curious account in another recent source, which indicates that perhaps there was a clandestine love affair between Ismail II and his chosen bride.
 If this was a fact, it would also have been a great source of shame for Muhammad V. Is that why his wife’s name remains hidden?

 Even stranger than the second marriage of this queen were the events that followed.
 Ismail II lost his throne to Muhammad the Red, his cousin and brother-in-law.
 Somehow, the queen and her father managed to flee to Morocco, where they reunited with Muhammad I can only imagine the tension that reunion must have produced.
 No further details are recorded of the aftermath, except one; Muhammad’s father-in-law and uncle Prince Ismail became loyal once he and his daughter reached Morocco.

 Obviously, there is the difference of the name; I do not know the name of this queen so I called her Jazirah, which means 'the island' - rather appropriate for a character who spends much of the novel making her own way through life.
-I don’t know whether Ismail’s daughter accompanied her father into exile and if that exile occurred at Salobrena.
+I don’t know whether Ismail’s daughter accompanied her father into exile and if that exile occurred at .
 I also have no knowledge of when her first marriage occurred, but guessed at it reasonably, based on the age of Muhammad’s heir, around two at the time when his father went into exile in Morocco.
-So the union would have occurred some time between Muhammad’s ascension in AD 1354 and at least nine months before Yusuf’s likely birth in AD 1357, making it a two-year span of AD 1354 to AD 1356 for Muhammad’s marriage to his cousin.
+The union occurred sometime between Muhammad’s ascension in AD 1354 and at least nine months before Yusuf’s likely birth in AD 1357, making it a two-year span of AD 1354 to AD 1356 for Muhammad’s marriage to his cousin.